Synthetify/synthetify-landing/src/blogPosts/rewards.md

 ## How many tokens will I be rewarded?

 The greater your contribution to the pool, the greater the rewards - you can increase your debt by minting more synthetic tokens.
-The number of SNY tokens you are going to be given for each round of the rewarding process can be seen next to the round's name.

 ## How long does each round last?

 You can check each round's time when you hover over the icon on the left from each phase's name.
 Each round is typically 7 days long.
 At the end of each round, you can reclaim the rewards.

 ## How do I claim the rewards?

 To claim your rewards from a finished round, click on the Claim button in the right bottom corner.
 You should see the amount of SNY you received in the top right corner of the section.
 To transfer this amount to your account click on the Withdraw button in the left-right corner.
-At each step, you should approve the transaction in your wallet's extension.
-You should see that the number of SNY available in your account increased.
-Remember that you have to keep all of the synthetic assets throughout the entire staking round to be gifted rewards.
+In case of the Marinade rewards, you don't need to do anything, they will be sent to your account every week.

 ## How can I join the round again?